neuralconfig/survival-rag/README.md

 You can then ask questions related to survival and the system will retrieve relevant passages from the documents to provide informed answers.

+## Key Features

+- **Efficient CPU-based Embeddings**: Uses SentenceTransformers' all-MiniLM-L6-v2 model
+- **Batch Processing**: Handles large document collections efficiently
+- **Incremental Indexing**: Tracks processed files to avoid redundant work
+- **Detailed Progress Tracking**: Shows which files are being processed
+- **Semantic Chunking**: Uses sentence-based chunking with overlap

 ## Directory Structure

 - `pdfs/`: Directory containing survival PDF documents to be indexed
 - `scripts/`: Python scripts for indexing and querying
 - `.chroma/`: Vector database storage (created after indexing)
+- `.processed_files.json`: Keeps track of indexed files

 ## Configuration

 The default configuration uses:
-- Ollama server at 10.7.37.23
+- Ollama server at 10.7.37.23 for the LLM
-- Model: lstep/neuraldaredevil-8b-abliterated:q8_0
+- SentenceTransformers for embeddings
+- ChromaDB for vector storage

 You can modify these settings in the script files if needed.